PaulNGilson/AoC_2025/README.md

   code), I'm not sure where I'd go next to optimise this one.
 I suspect there's a way to make better guesses, but also that there's probably a "proper" algorithmic solution to this that I'm just not aware of.
+* Day 11: thoroughly enjoyable puzzle that had just the right amount of complexity without it seeming insurmountable, but at the same time left you needing to come up with optimised solutions.
+I've no idea what the "correct" way might be here, but I thought this solutions was elegant (and fast).